High Quality Content: What It Is & Why Your Website Needs It for SEO

 You’ve likely heard people refer to “high-quality content” online.
 This phrase is typically used in reference to website content, search engine optimization, or SEO.
 You’ll often hear people say that if you want to rank high in Google’s search index (or organic rankings) then you need to produce high-quality content.
 But what does that mean?

-Most importantly, “high quality” content should be unique.
-That is, it shouldn’t be plagiarized or lifted off of another website (or copied from your website or anywhere else you’ve used that content online).
-That criteria alone, however, isn’t enough to qualify your content as “high quality.”
+Content should be unique.
+Most importantly, “high quality” content shouldn’t be plagiarized or lifted off of another website (or copied from your website or anywhere else you’ve used that content online).
+That criteria alone won’t qualify your content as “high quality.”
 But it is a start.

 How do you do that?

-First, your website should be free of malware and not be associated with spam, blacklisted websites and does not have spammy links pointed to it from less reputable sites online.
+Your website should be free of malware.
+You don’t want your content associated with spam, blacklisted websites and does not have spammy links pointed to it from less reputable sites online.

-Third, stay active in social media and produce quality content on your social media sites.
+Stay active in social media.
+Focus on producing quality content on your social media sites.
 Associate those social media accounts with your website and/or blog as your main hub.
 In addition, tie your website to your Google my Business account and make sure it has its own solid reputation apart from yours.

 Today, you’ve got to be diligent to protect your online identity and online reputation, especially if SEO is part of your integrated marketing strategy.
 If you build yourself as a social authority in your niche and operate within Google’s guidelines, you are more likely to be considered an authority and your content will be looked upon favorably and considered high quality.